Corrections, discrepancies, and advice

-Once enrolled, employers are required to make mandatory contributions into the plan for all eligible employees.
-The level of contributions will depend on an employee’s basic salary and their length of service.
+Once enrolled, employers are required to make mandatory contributions to the plan for all eligible employees.
+The level of contributions will depend on an employee’s basic salary and length of service.

-How do I pay contributions?For employers, you will find the bank details for payment in the DEWS online portal by visiting Main Menu > Contributions and Payroll > Upload employees and contributions.
+How do I pay contributions?For employers, you will find the bank details for payment in the DEWS online portal on the upload page.
 The beneficiary bank details will be shown at the top of the page where you will see an IBAN, Swift Code and Beneficiary Account Name.
 The bank account is USD denominated and is held with Standard Chartered Bank, UAE.
-Kindly note that this IBAN is specific to your company, so if you have more than one company that you administer in DEWS, please do not reuse these bank details between entities.
+Kindly note that these bank details are specific to your company, so if you have more than one company that you administer in DEWS, please do not reuse these bank details between entities.

 The amount paid into the bank account must always exactly match the total amount due per the upload file.
-If there is an error with the upload file, we will contact you and you will have the opportunity to delete, amend and re-upload this.
-If there is an error with the payment amount, we will contact you and the funds will be returned within 5 working days.
-The correct amount must be transferred again.
+If there is an error with the upload file, we will contact you and you will have the opportunity to amend and re-upload this.
+If there is an error with the payment amount, we will contact you and the funds will be returned within 5 working days so that you can remit a new payment.
 We will be unable to accept any partial/shortfall payments or refund excesses.

 Please ensure all payments are sent without deduction of bank charges at our end, to ensure we receive the full contribution value i.e., choose (OUR/OWN/SENDER/REMITTER) as your transfer charge option.

-Once you have made your payment and we have processed it you can download a receipt for your records from the DEWS online portal by visiting Main Menu > Company details > Bank details > Scroll down to Payment History.
+Once you have made your payment and we have processed it you can download a receipt for your records from the DEWS online portal by visiting Main Menu > Company details > Payor details > Payment History.

-For employees, you cannot pay any contributions directly into DEWS.
-Any AVC’s must be made through your employer by way of salary deduction.
+Employees cannot pay any contributions directly into DEWS.
+Any employee additional voluntary contributions must be made by way of salary deduction through their employer.

 I have received a contribution payment reminder, what action should I take?Payment reminders are issued at the following intervals: